Posts

 Image

-Two PAGES here: The Ragbag is stuff I write to indulge my interest in places and spaces, real and imagined together with some histories.
-There is often so much more than meets the eye in the streets and on the screens that are the backdrop of our lives.
-They might interest and amuse me but I doubt that you share my arcane predilections.
-After all, it is just a collection of scraps, but if you root around a bit, you might find something that sparkles.
+See the homepage headings.
+There are two PAGES here.
+The Scrapyard is stuff I write to indulge my interest in places and spaces, real and imagined, together with some snippets of history.
+I doubt that you share my arcane predilections but, after if you root around a bit, you might find something that sparkles.
 It is configured primarily for reading on a phone.
 The content has a London bias but does wander.
 My gaff, my rules.
-The Soapbox is a reliquary of my former professional involvement in the urban environments we create, not in the design or planning of things, but rather working out how to deliver them and the practicalities of organisation and finding the money.
+The Soapbox is a reliquary of my former professional involvement in shaping towns.
+I wasn't involved in the design or planning of things, but rather working out how to make change happen.
 Some of the posts here comprise material I prepared when I became more involved in training and the nitty gritty of policy.
-The more recent posts are simply musi...
+The more recent posts are simply musings on the changing scene since then.
+Why Oil Drum Lane?
+Remember Steptoe & Son?
+Another imagined scrapyard, set in inner West London where some of the filmed locations survive.
+Time pa...

 Kings, Parliaments and Presidents